hstriepe/CapturePlay/MANUAL.md

 # CapturePlay User Manual

-**Version 3,1**
+**Version 3.4**

-CapturePlay is a macOS application designed to display video and audio from USB capture devices (such as the USB Camlink 4K) connected to gaming consoles like the PlayStation 5 or Nintendo Switch in a dock.
+CapturePlay is a macOS application designed to display video and audio from USB capture devices (such as the USB Camlink 4K) connected to gaming consoles, such as the PlayStation 5 or Nintendo Switch, in a dock.
+It also connects to Continuity Cameras on iPhone.
 The application provides real-time video display, audio routing, image capture, and video recording capabilities.

 ---